Asymptotic Criticality of the Navier-Stokes Regularity Problem: Spatial analyticity initiated at level

 \section{Spatial analyticity initiated at level $k$}

-Since the notion of sparseness is utilized via the harmonic measure maximum (majorization) principle for subharmonic functions, and the spatial analyticity of solutions plays a key role in its application, the primary purpose of this section is to develop spatial analyticity results for the higher order derivatives, keeping in view our main goal of asymptotically reducing the scaling gap to zero as announced in the $Z_{\alpha_k}^{(k)}$-tables in the prologue.
+Since the notion of sparseness is utilized via the harmonic measure maximum principle for subharmonic functions, and the lower bound on the radius of spatial analyticity of solutions plays a key role in its application, the primary purpose of this section is to develop spatial analyticity results for the higher order derivatives.
 We start by recalling the results on the spatial analyticity of velocity and vorticity obtained in \citet{Guberovic2010} and \citet{Bradshaw2019}, respectively, inspired by the method for determining a lower bound on the uniform radius of spatial analyticity of solutions in $L^p$ spaces introduced in \citet{Grujic1998}.

 \begin{theorem}[\citet{Guberovic2010} and \citet{Bradshaw2019}] Let the initial datum $u_0\in L^\infty$ (resp. $\omega_0\in L^\infty\cap L^1$).
 Then, for any $M>1$, there exists a constant $c(M)$ such that there is a unique mild solution $u$ (resp. $\omega$) in $C_w([0,T], L^\infty)$ where $T\ge\frac{1}{c(M)^2\|u_0\|_\infty^2}$ (resp. $T\ge\frac{1}{c(M)\|\omega_0\|_\infty}$), which has an analytic extension $U(t)$ (resp. $W(t)$) to the region